Building with Nature

-The Standard aims to demonstrate ‘what good green infrastructure looks like’ and can provide a fundamental evidence base to help project teams engage with stakeholders, collaborate through the design process, and present the aspirations of the development scheme to the local planning authority.
+The Standard aims to demonstrate ‘what good green infrastructure looks like’ and can provide a fundamental evidence base to identify and highlight key environmental considerations and challenges, help project teams engage with stakeholders, collaborate through the design process, and present the aspirations of the development scheme to the local planning authority.

 The Building with Nature standard provides an independent assessment of the development’s delivery of good green infrastructure, using an evidence-based approach.

 The Building with Nature benchmark was developed through a collaboration between Gloucestershire Wildlife Trust and the University of the West of England; it was born out of a mutual desire to have a proactive approach to nature-friendly development that is sensitive to location and context, and cares about long-term maintenance and management.

 The assessments comprise 12 standards divided into four elements: